CBIIT/INS-Data/README.md

 # INS-Data Repository

 Welcome to the INS-Data repository for the [Index of NCI Studies (INS)](https://studycatalog.cancer.gov/)!
-This repository is designed to use a curated list of key NCI Programs to build lists of all associated extramural grants, projects and their associated publications.
+This repository is designed to use a curated list of key National Cancer Institute (NCI) Programs to build lists of all associated extramural grants, projects and their associated publications.
 This repository accesses resources from  the [NIH RePORTER API](https://api.reporter.nih.gov/), [NIH iCite bulk downloads](https://icite.od.nih.gov/api), and the [NCBI PubMed API](https://www.ncbi.nlm.nih.gov/books/NBK25497/) (through [BioPython](https://biopython.org/docs/1.75/api/Bio.Entrez.html)).